default-output-block.skip-main

 Nesian Mystik artist Te Awanui Reeder was also there with his children and their kura kaupapa and said, “Everyone was in a choice vibe, and it’s choice to see our tamariki, because this is really for them.”

-The day came without mention of ACT leader David Seymour, who was reported waving to the crowds that gathered outside Parliament and then returned into the primary Behivre.
+The day came without mention of ACT leader David Seymour, who was reported briefly waving to the crowds that gathered outside Parliament and then returning into the Behive.

-Te Pāti Māori co-leader Rawiri Waititi jokingly commented over the microphone to the crowd about his absence and for not talking to the public that gathered. ”As for David Seymour will see you next Tuesday, when I sat down there it was midday.
-So my message to him is now see you noon Tuesday,” says Waititi.
+Te Pāti Māori co-leader Rawiri Waititi jokingly commented over the microphone to the crowd about his absence and for not talking to the public that gathered. ”As for David Seymour, will see you next Tuesday, when I sat down there it was midday.
+So my message to him is now see you noon Tuesday,” Waititi. said

-“For me personally, I derive my sovereignty from within, from the sacred mountain of Hikurangi (on the East Coast) .
+“For me personally, I derive my sovereignty from within, from the sacred mountain of Hikurangi (on the East Coast).
 However, the highlight of this day is the uniting of sovereign authorities (tribes) of the nation, standing together with the Crown to push the bill out of Parliament.
-The Crown must not tamper with the Treaty and leave the sacred covenant as it is, sacred and untouchable,” says Parata.
+The Crown must not tamper with the Treaty and leave the sacred covenant as it is, sacred and untouchable,” Parata said.

 Prominent figures were also there, under the protection of Te Kahu o te Raukura and the Māori royal houses.

-“Well most of the local people have come to support this hīkoi.
+“Well, most of the local people have come to support this hīkoi.
 The support of the local custodians is to welcome the hīkoi; it’s not appropriate for us to come on to Parliament here as you would a Pākehā.
-Instead, we should come as Māori, we should come with dignity, we should come with the principles of Te Tiriti,” says Hond.
+Instead, we should come as Māori, we should come with dignity, we should come with the principles of Te Tiriti,” Hond said.

-Polic estimated 42,000 people participated in Tuesday’s Hīkoi mō Te Tiriti, doubling the numbers of those who attended the 2004 Foreshore & Seadbed Hīkoi.
+Police estimated 42,000 people participated in Tuesday’s Hīkoi mō Te Tiriti, more than double the numbers of those who attended the 2004 Foreshore & Seadbed Hīkoi.
 And yet 20 years later, people from all walks of life have joined the cause of Honour The Treaty.

-Actor Jemaine Clement of Ngāti Kahungunu was among it saying, “I knew it was big but look, look how many thousands of people are here.”
+Actor Jemaine Clement of Ngāti Kahungunu was among them saying, “I knew it was big but look, look how many thousands of people are here.”

 “Here stands Mana, here stands Tapu, here stands Ihi - all those elements.
 Here stands the Māori queen, here stand the people stirring in righteous anger.
 Yet, it is in resistance to these oppressive agendas that we cast them into the womb of time.”